mattermost/mattermost-test-management/data/test-cases/cloud/subscribe-to-news-letter/testcase-1.md

 **Scenario**: Non-Air Gapped Sign-up page

 1. Verify User is able to Select the optional check box to 'recieve Mattermost security updates via newsletter'
+2. Verify the email address is entered in the CWS DB table called marketing

 **Scenario**: Air Gapped Sign-up page